-Oh Holy Night sheet music for elementary piano - now with a Secondo part for a full-sounding duet!
+Oh Holy Night sheet music for elementary piano - now with an additional, easier secondo accompaniment for duet playing.

 The melody works out very nicely when shared between the two hands, thumbs side-by-side; the span is only from F below Middle C to A above Middle C. (If you are looking for a more challenging version, visit this page.)